atticus-sullivan/bundestagswahl_sitzrechner/README.md

 In this case there will be one table for each year per specified `op`.

 > [!NOTE]
-> If you have suggestions for useful perprocessing operations, feel free
+> If you have suggestions for useful preprocessing operations, feel free
 > to reach out to me via a github issue.

 ### Different SCHEMES